itsgopi/whatsupdoc/README.md

 5. Static content are stored in the each instance's storage (EBS)
 6. Dynamic content are stored in S3 bucket (user-upload) and in RDS mysql database;

+Note : Architecture Diagram is available in doc folder

 Work Flow
 ----------